Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Method

-An attention map is then created by calculating the expected value of each frequency bin using the probability obtained through the MLP module (See Equation \ref{eq:FFA_2}).
-The attention map acquired from the attention module is then multiplied by the original spectrogram representation of the utterance resulting in an enhanced representation of the utterance to be used by the DNN.
+where $S'$ is the frequency-bin used as information items calculated in Eq. \ref{eq:stft_2} and $|M|$ is number of bins.
+The attention map acquired from FEFA is then multiplied by the original spectrogram representation of the utterance to enhance its representation for subsequent use by the DNN.

-The FEFA model does not require any pre-processing or feature extraction in addition to the STFT calculation.
-Hence the model is compatible with various deep learning architectures that use spectrogram representation of utterances as input.
-Later on in the experiments section, we demonstrate that by adding the FEFA model to various architectures such as ResNet, VGG, and SEResNet, considerable performance improvements are achieved.

-The memory and computational complexities of the FEFA model are respectively linear and quadratic with regards to the number of frequency bins (nfft) used in calculating the spectrogram representation (See Equations \ref{eq:complexity} and \ref{eq:memory}).
-Hence adding multiple layers of FEFA throughout the pipeline of the DNN does not increase the computational complexity of the model drastically.
+The memory and computational complexities of FEFA are respectively linear ($\Theta(n)$) and quadratic ($\Theta(n^2)$) with regards to the number of frequency-bins $|M|$ in the spectrogram representation.
+Hence adding multiple layers of FEFA throughout the DNN pipeline does not drastically increase the computational complexity of the model.
+We perform empirical experiments on the complexity of our proposed method later in Section \ref{result:complexity}.
+As another advantage of our approach, FEFA can be integrated into various deep learning pipelines without any need to change their architecture as long as they use spectrogram representations of utterances as input.
+This plug-and-play characteristic of our method makes it desirable, easy to use, and compatible with any DNN pipeline, as demonstrated later in Section \ref{Experiments}.